The blind man received his sight because he did what Jesus said.

 Father help me to see that my actions declare what I really believe.
 May my obedience testify to my faith in you.
 Amen.

-Go Deeper — Think about the areas where you struggle to obey God.
+Consider this: Think about the areas where you struggle to obey God.
 Does your disobedience spring from your lack of faith?
 Instead of trying harder to believe, consider copying Naaman and the others mentioned.
-Humbly obey God and trust Him to build your faith.
+Humbly obey God and trust him to build your faith.

-Are you a woman looking to have a rewarding personal ministry?
-We currently have an overflow of messages from young women struggling with dating and unexpected pregnancy issues.
-By joining our team of online mentors, you'll be trained in how to listen compassionately and point the way to Christ.
+Are you looking to have a rewarding personal ministry?
+Join our team of online mentors and you'll be trained in how to listen compassionately and point the way to Christ.
 Plus, you get to set the number of new messages you want to receive per week, making it easy to fit mentoring into your life.
 Find out more.